rom-rb/rom-rb.org/source/4.0/learn/sql/index.html.md

 ^
   Each database type requires a separate driver gem to also be installed.
-  Be sure to checkout the documentation of your preferred database for more information.
+  Be sure to check out the documentation of your preferred database for more information.
 ^